 This is a great little tutorial to play with if you have an iPhone and some spare time in order to get to grips with image editing software.
-It’s very easy to do and this step by step guide will walk you right the way through it.
+It’s very easy to do and this step by step guide will walk you right through creating a cool polar coordinate globe.

 Feel free to leave a comment at the end with a link to your own results.

-The first thing you need to do is to download a free app to your iPhone called Photosynth which is (ironically) made by Windows – it’s not available on windows phones or Android.
+The first thing you need to do is download a free app to your iPhone called Photosynth.
+This is (ironically) made by Windows – it’s not available on windows phones or Android.

 When you’re looking to capture a panorama, try to find an area of common ground.
 I mean this literally.
-Stand somewhere where the ground isn’t going to change from one point to another, otherwise it’s going to look odd where the join meets.
+Stand somewhere where the ground isn’t going to change from one point to another,.
+Otherwise it’s going to look odd where the photos meet.

 When your panorama is complete, email it to yourself so that you can work on it from a computer and finish the final effects.

-For the purpose of making this a free experiment, I’m going to show you how to do it with free software called Gimp (GNU Image Manipulation Program) but you can, of course, use Photoshop if you have it.
+For the purpose of making this a free experiment, I’m going to show you how to do it with free software called Gimp (GNU Image Manipulation Program).
+You can, of course, use Photoshop if you have it.

 You can also capture the panorama with your camera and edit it in Photoshop if you’d like a slightly better result or if you don’t have an iPhone.

 When you receive your photo from the email, it should look something like the image below.

 It’s likely to have a hole in it because the app is designed to create a 3D environment rather then 2D.
 Some areas are lost when flattened out.